Project Goal

 for monaural music files (96kpbs 44100Hz).

 The need for multiple distribution targets is also the reason why each track of processed audio contains a few seconds of trailing silence.
-This way, the tracks can be burned to an audio CD without needing to add short tracks of silence.
+This way, the tracks can be strung together in a playlist or burned to an audio CD without needing to add short tracks of silence.

 Processing